lgaudencio/warsaw-uprising-1944/README.md

 Steps to test:

 1. Open a browser and go to [Website](https://lgaudencio.github.io/warsaw-uprising-1944/)
-2. Right click on page and select 'Inspect', this will open up developer tools.
+2. Right click on the page and select 'Inspect', this will open up developer tools.
 3. Decrease the screen size to 280px.
 4. Click and drag the responsive window to set the width for testing.

 Expected:

-Website is to be responsive on all screen sizes and no images are to be pixalated or distorted due to stretching.
-No horizonal scroll appears on mobile devices and nothing overlaps.
+Website is to be responsive on all screen sizes and no images are to be pixelated or distorted due to stretching.
+No horizontal scroll appears on mobile devices and nothing overlaps.

 Actual:

 Website behaved as expected, the exception to this was for very wide screens.
-The main image starts to repeat itself, therefore, it was centered to keep it tidy even with image reoccurance.
+The main image starts to repeat itself, therefore, it was centered to keep it tidy even with image reoccurrence.
 Further details can be found later on in the Unfixed Bugs section.

 The website was tested for its responsiveness on the following devices and no issues were observed: